halon/pgp-keys/README.md

   - Some disks weren't selectable on the Disks page
   - Script errors in Simple flow editor page caused template engine error
   - Clearing critical log always cleared the local log
+  - Added poll delay on Dashboard page's CPU to show usage more accurately
+  - Don't show queue information for quarantine on History and queue page
   - Re-added info field to the History and queue page
+  - Re-added active queue/quarantine selector to the History and queue page
   - Comment field on SMTP servers appeared in two places
   - Minor redesign of the Configuration revisions page to mark special revisions
+  - Hide cluster synchronisation on Users page if there's only one host
   - Added redirects for old web admin URLs for bookmarks
 - **`Bug`** HSL function `strftime` was incorrectly returning in local time
 - **`Bug`** consoleui couldn't add new IP's if all were removed